COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

 To help protect them, take these steps:

 - Use the right disinfectants.
-While widely reported that the coronavirus can be easily killed, COVID-19 can survive on some surfaces for days.
-To be safe, use cleaning products from this Environmental Protection Agency (EPA) list of effective disinfectants for COVID-19.
+While it’s unlikely to catch COVID-19 from a surface, the risk still exists, as COVID-19 can survive on some surfaces for hours or days.
+Research has found that the coronavirus can be easily killed by common disinfectants.
+To be safe, use sanitization and cleaning products from this Environmental Protection Agency (EPA) list of effective disinfectants for COVID-19.

 - Outfit your employees with appropriate protective gear.
-Depending on the job and the chances of exposure, this may include hand sanitizer, eye protection, gloves, masks (possibly N95 respirators), and more.
+Depending on the job and the chances of exposure, this may include hand sanitizer, eye protection, gloves, masks (preferably N95 respirators), and more.

 - Provide the proper employee training.
 Some cleaning businesses have employees who aren’t proficient in English.
 Make sure they know the chemicals they’re using, and what to do if they get them on their skin or in their eyes.